geoffreylitt/wildcard-onward-paper/paper.md

 Also, there is sometimes a way to reframe an imperative script in terms of our direct manipulation model;
 for example, a script that iterates through rows in a page adding some additional information could be reproduced using a formula in Wildcard.

-## Third-party semantic wrappers
+(_todo: mention the fact that the data abstraction step limits possibilities_)

+## Wrapping applications for customization

 Software customization tools typically fall into one of two categories: third-party, or semantic.

-_Third-party customization tools_ enable customization without using official extension APIs, enabling a broader range of customizations on top of more applications.
+_Ad hoc customization tools_ enable customization without using official extension APIs, enabling a broader range of customizations on top of more applications.
 For example, web browser extensions have demonstrated the utility of customizing websites through manipulating the DOM, without needing explicit extension APIs to be built in.
-However, third-party customization comes with a corresponding cost: these tools can typically only operate at a low level of abstraction, e.g. manipulating user interface elements.
-This makes it harder for end users to write scripts, and makes the resulting scripts more brittle. (todo: support this claim more, provide examples)
+However, ad hoc customization comes with a corresponding cost: these tools can typically only operate at a low level of abstraction, e.g. manipulating user interface elements.
+This makes it harder for end users to write scripts, and makes the resulting scripts more brittle.

-_Semantic customization tools_ use explicit extension APIs provided by the application developer.
+_Anticipated customization tools_, in contrast, use explicit extension APIs provided by the application developer.
 Examples of this include accessing a backend web API, or writing a customization in Applescript that uses an application-specific API.
-The main benefit is that this allows the extension author to work with meaningful concepts in the application domain—"create a new calendar event" rather than "click the button that says new event."—which makes customizations easier to build and more robust.
-However, this style limits the range of extensions that can be built, to only those which the official plugin API supports.
+The main benefit is that this allows the extension author to work with meaningful concepts in the application domain—“create a new calendar event” rather than “click the button that says new event.”—which makes customizations easier to build and more robust.
+However, this style limits the range of extensions that can be built to those that the official plugin API supports.

-With Wildcard, we use a hybrid approach that takes the best of both worlds.
-Programmers implement an API wrapper that is internally implemented as a black-box customization, but externally provides a semantic interface to the application.
+With Wildcard, we use a hybrid approach that aims to provide the best of both worlds.
+Programmers implement an API wrapper that is internally implemented as an ad hoc customization, but externally provides a high-level interface to the application, abstracting away the details of the user interface.
 These wrappers are added to a shared repository, available to all users of the system.
 When an end user is using a site that already has an adapter, they get a semantic customization experience that avoids low-level details.

 One way to view this approach is as introducing a new abstraction barrier into third-party extension.
-Typically, a third party customization script combines two responsibilities: 1) mapping the low-level details of a user interface to semantic constructs (e.g., using CSS selectors to find certain page elements), and 2) the actual logic of the specific customization.
+Typically, a third party customization script combines two responsibilities: 1) mapping the low-level details of a user interface to semantic constructs (e.g., using CSS selectors to find certain page elements), and 2) handling the actual logic of the specific customization.
 Even though the mapping logic is often more generic than the specific customization, the intertwining of these two responsibilities in a single script makes it very difficult to share the mapping logic across scripts.

-With Wildcard we propose a decoupling of these two layers: a community-maintained mapping layer, shared across many specific customizations by individual users.
-This architecture has been successfully used by projects like Gmail.js, an open source project that creates a convenient API for browser extensions to interface with the Gmail web email client.
+With Wildcard we propose a decoupling of these two layers: a repository of shared wrappers maintained by programmers, and a separate repository of specific customizations built on top of these wrappers.
+This general architecture has been successfully demonstrated by projects like Gmail.js, an open source project that creates a convenient API for browser extensions to interface with the Gmail web email client.

+(_todo: mention automated wrapper induction here or somewhere else?_)

 # Evaluation {#sec:evaluation}